cmd-master/iml-enron-fraudcase/README.md

 In this analysis, I have been using *train_test_split* to split our data where 30% goes to testing and 70% goes to training set.
 But to test my best algorithm and the alternative algorithm, I use *StratifiedShuffleSplit*, which returns a a stratified randomized folds.
 I maintained splits of 2 and a test size of 30%.
 This is much better than *train_test_split* because it shuffles the dataset while keeping the percentage of the target class to the overall dataset, which is ideal for a small dataset such as this one.

 ## 6.1.
 Evaluation Metrics
-Running getClassReport, I get an accuracy score of 0.82 for my chosen classifier.
-After running the *getClassReport*, I get an average precision score of 0.29, which means that my classifier has a 29% of a chance to correctly identify a POI out of the all of the items labeled as POIs in the dataset.
+Running getClassReport, I get an accuracy score of 0.75 for my chosen classifier.
+After running the *getClassReport*, I get an average precision score of 0.40, which means that my classifier has a 40% of a chance to correctly identify a POI out of the all of the items labeled as POIs in the dataset.
 I also got a recall score of 0.40, which means that, out of the total True POIs, our algorithm is able to identify 40% of the True POIs.

-The best parameters according to the Grid Search is if we set the *min_samples_split* of the Decision Tree Classifier to 2 and if we select only 1 component in the PCA.
-We can say that this PCA component explains 22% of the variation in the data.
+The best parameters according to the Grid Search is if we set the *min_samples_split* of the Decision Tree Classifier to 6 and if we select only 2 components in the PCA.
+The first PCA component explains 23% of the variation in the data and th second component 8%.

     Best Algorithm
     Scale, PCA, DTC
-    0.82: Accuracy Score
+    0.75: Accuracy Score

     Validation Score
     labels    precis    recall    F1       support
-    0.0       0.92      0.87      0.89     39
+    0.0       0.92      0.92      0.92     39
-    1.0       0.29      0.40      0.33      5
+    1.0       0.40      0.40      0.40      5
-              0.90      0.91      0.90     44      avg / total
+              0.86      0.86      0.86     44      avg / total

-    Best Parameters:  {'dtc__min_samples_split': 2, 'pca__n_components': 1}
+    Best Parameters:  {'dtc__min_samples_split': 6, 'pca__n_components': 2}
-    PCA explained variance:  [ 0.22663112]
+    PCA explained variance:  [ 0.22663112  0.08181349]

 Had I chosen the *scalepcasvc* (without tuning the parameters), it will give me a high accuracy score of 0.89 but a 0.0 precision score and 0.0 recall score in identifying POIs.
 Accuracy simply takes the number of points that the algorithm has labeled correctly, either 0.0 or 1.0, and divide it by the total number of datapoints.
 In this scenario, our algorithm is able to recall all non-POIs (labeled 0.0) but it was not able to recall any POIs (labeled 1.0).
 In addition, with a precision of 0.89 at identifying non-POIs, I would suspect that the algorithm are just identifying all datapoints as non-POIs.